quentintaranpino/nostrcheck-server/readme.md

 This repository contains the public API to interact with nostr as a backend server.
 Written in typescript.

+BETA: New install script, you can test it [here] (https://github.com/quentintaranpino/nostrcheck-api-ts/blob/main/scripts/install.sh)

 ## Available endpoints